iVP-GmbH/iVP-gitbook/home/ivp-planning/advanced-tools/path-tool.md

 # Path Tool

-The path tool is an easy yet remarkably powerful function of iVP that can be utilized for quick measurements as well as advanced highlighting.
-In its various forms - including the [fence tool](fence-tool.md) and the [room tool](the-room-tool.md) - it can also expedite the creation of complex [fences](fence-tool.md#creating-a-fence) and [rooms](the-room-tool.md#creating-a-room) within minutes.
+The path tool is an easy yet remarkably powerful feature of Planning that can be utilized for quick measurements as well as advanced highlighting.
+In its various forms it can also expedite the creation of complex ground markings, [fences](fence-tool.md#creating-a-fence) and [rooms](the-room-tool.md#creating-a-room).

 {% embed url="https://youtu.be/wfdVZQ76_F0" %}
 How to use the path tool